opencadc/storage-inventory/ringhold/README.md

 # Storage Inventory local artifact deletion process (ringhold)

-Process to delete local artifacts that are no longer being synchronised by fenwick.
-This tool is used to perform quick cleanup at a storage site after changing the fenwick artifact-filter policy.
+Process to remove the local copy of artifacts from a storage site inventory database and generate DeletedStorageLocationEvent(s) so the removal will propagate correctly to a global inventory.
+This does not remove the files from storage (see `tantar`).

 ## configuration
 See the [cadc-java](https://github.com/opencadc/docker-base/tree/master/cadc-java) image docs for general config requirements.